-Both medical research and clinical observations (primarily FHR monitoring) offer clear evidence as to the benefit associated with sleeping on your left side during pregnancy .
+Both medical research and clinical observations (primarily FHR monitoring) offer clear evidence as to the benefits associated with left-sided sleep during pregnancy.
 Even in non-pregnant individuals, sleeping on one’s left side has not only been shown to enhance circulation but also improve lymphatic drainage and gastric function.

 The cost of adopting this healthy habit is literally $0 and yet the benefit can be very real.
 This article will focus on the physiologic changes associated with lying on your left side and why health care providers, especially during pregnancy, advise lying or sleeping on the left side.

 Lastly, I will also mention (as noted above) why left-sided bedrest is the best sleeping position for men and women, barring physical or medical restrictions.

 Why is sleeping on your left side beneficial during pregnancy?

 To understand why sleeping on your left side is beneficial, it is necessary to review the anatomical location of the great vessel (vein) in the back called the vena cava.
 This large vessel courses down the back adjacent to the aorta and returns blood to the heart.
 Due to the specific location of this large vessel (right side along the spine), blood flowing through the vessel is affected by the weight of the pregnant uterus, particularly when lying flat on one’s back.
 The size and weight of the uterus in the third trimester makes this physiologic observation most pronounced.

 The venous system is a low-pressure system, allowing veins to easily be compressed or obstructed by the external pressure from adjacent organs.
 In contrast, the arterial system is a high-pressure system and for this reason, arterial blood flow is only affected by significant amounts of pressure.
 It should be no surprise, based on this understanding, why a tourniquet can obstruct blood flow in veins, whereas a high-pressure blood pressure cuff is required to obstruct arterial blood flow.